Learning to Play Two-Player Perfect-Information Games without Knowledge: Reinforcement Heuristic to Improve Learning Performance

 \section{Reinforcement Heuristic to Improve Learning Performance}

 In this section, we propose the technique of \emph{reinforcement heuristic}, which consists to replace the classical terminal evaluation function -- that we denote by $\hfb$, which returns $1$ if the first player wins, $-1$ if the second player wins, and $0$ in case of a draw \citep{young2016neurohex,silver2017mastering,gao2018three} -- by another heuristic to evaluate terminal states during the learning process.
-By using this technique, non-terminal states are therefore evaluated differently, partial game trees and thus matches during the learning process are different, which can impact the learning performances.
-We start by defining what we call a reinforcement heuristic and we offering several reinforcement heuristics.
-Then, we propose a complementary technique, that we call \emph{completion}, which corrects state evaluation functions taking into account the resolution of states.
+By using the reinforcement heuristic technique, non-terminal states are therefore evaluated differently, partial game trees and thus matches during the learning process are different, which can impact the learning performances.
+We start by defining what we call a reinforcement heuristic and we offer several reinforcement heuristics.
 Finally, we compare the reinforcement heuristics that we propose to the classical terminal evaluation function.